AdityaMe/PracticalMachineLearning/index.md

 ###output: html_document###

-This Project has the aim
+This Project has the aim of understanding and predicting the